• Skip to main content

 This recipe makes three loaves, so you'll have enough to share with your family and friends, or neighbors.

-And I hope that you will consider trying it, to see if you agree with me that it's pretty great! 🙂
+And I hope you will consider trying it, to see if you agree with me that it's pretty great! 🙂

-Why is it Called Fruit Cake instead of Dried Fruit Bread?
+Why is it Called Fruit Cake Instead of Dried Fruit Bread?

 I can't seem to find any answer as to why this particular loaf is called cake.
 But it appears as if its history may go back as far as the ancient Egyptians.